rbarrois/cjs-ledger/README.md

 *cjs-ledger* will scan the provided path, then start listening on the provided port, or host:port, combination.

+*cjs-ledger* can also execute a command while running in the background:
+`cjs-ledger --exec npm install foo` will run `npm install foo` while *cjs-ledger* accepts requests.
+The URL for *cjs-ledger* is exposed through the environment variable provided through `--exec-envvar`, defaulting to `NPM_CONFIG_REGISTRY`.

 ## cjs-manifest

 This helper file will download the dependencies of a file,